Deloitte-CA-CE/MLOps-Multi-cloud-Databricks/README.md

 height="2.7342268153980753in"}

-## About the Multi-cloud Databricks Accelerator:

-The Multi-cloud Databricks accelerator is created to quickly setup Databricks using Infrastructure as Code.
-It has been designed keeping in mind the industry best practices on security and scalability while also considering the ease of use of the solution.

-This document describes in detail all the steps necessary to setup Databricks on AWS using Multi-cloud Databricks Accelerator.
+# Setup Databricks on AWS using Multi-cloud Databricks Accelerator.

 The following image represents the use of Multi-cloud Databricks accelerator in an automated execution mode.